 Weebly sites generally load fast and are stable thanks to Square’s scalable hosting infrastructure.
 While not feature-rich, the platform is still technically reliable.

-Weebly Cons: Where It Falls Behind in 2025
+Weebly Cons: Where It Falls Behind Today

 While Weebly’s stability and simplicity remain intact, a long list of problems overshadows those strengths – especially if your business depends on performance, growth or a modern online presence.